 In some cases, the ring will fit its new owner perfectly.
 In others, it will need to be resized.
 The good news, however, is that ring resizing is a straightforward, affordable process.
 The bad news is that it's typically not possible to resize rings more than two sizes up or down without compromising the integrity of the ring.
 This isn't an issue if you're having the ring completely redesigned or reset, but it is a roadblock if you're hoping to keep the ring exactly as is but the fit is way off.

-If your fiancée will be expected to wear the ring as is, there are still ways to make it her own.
+If your partner will be expected to wear the ring as is, there are still ways to make it their own.
 Set up a consultation with a jeweler to see if there are any options that could help bring the ring into modern times while still preserving the design.
 While the changes to the ring (beyond having it resized, which you should do no matter what so you don’t lose it!) may be few and far between, you could get creative with your wedding band to add some of your personality.
-Mix metals, design a band that fits snugly against the ring or curate a stunning stack of rings that both show off the heirloom and include the contemporary styles you love.
+Mix metals, design a band that fits snugly against the ring, or curate a stunning stack of rings that both show off the heirloom and include the contemporary styles you love.

 If you love the look of an heirloom ring but don't actually have one in your family, there are plenty of gorgeous replicas that channel the past with exquisite vintage style.